learnforpractice/pyeos/pyeos.md

 ```
 #### wallet.create

-Let's create a wallet first,PW5JCWXaGkA15s6th6AWCabHewuGASAtrUJjTWoL1Ybx6sG9QzrSb is wallet password,save it in some safe place,if you forgot your wallet password or the password was compromised,you will lost everything in the wallet.Next time you unlock your wallet,a corrent password must be provided.
+Let's create a wallet first,PW5JCWXaGkA15s6th6AWCabHewuGASAtrUJjTWoL1Ybx6sG9QzrSb is wallet password,save it in some safe place,if you forgot your wallet password or the password was compromised,you will lose everything in the wallet.Next time you unlock your wallet,a corrent password must be provided.
 ```python
 >>> psw = wallet.create('mywallet')
 >>> psw